 Given that ballistic training concentrates on the velocity of the load, it is the intent to lift the load as fast as possible that seems to be the mechanism by which neurological and physiological adaptations occur.
-Therefore, heavy-resistances are effective at increasing power if the athlete attempts to move the load as quickly as possible, even if the actual movement speed is slow .
+Therefore, heavy resistance is effective at increasing power if the athlete attempts to move the load as quickly as possible, even if the actual movement speed is slow .

-For example, the ballistic actions of weightlifting (e.g. Snatch, Clean & Jerk, etc.), which requires a high level of intent to produce the high force and RFD magnitudes needed to lift the weight, has been shown to recruit larger motor-units than endurance-based tasks which require lower-levels of intent ; thus raising the potential for positive power adaptations .
+For example, the ballistic actions of weightlifting (e.g. snatch, clean and jerk, etc.), which requires a high level of intent to produce the high force and RFD magnitudes needed to lift the weight, have been shown to recruit larger motor units than endurance-based tasks which require lower-levels of intent ; thus raising the potential for positive power adaptations .

 The problem then is how to measure intent.
 One method that has increased in popularity in recent years is velocity-based training (VBT), whereby a variety of parameters, including peak and mean velocity can be measured .
 The real-time feedback available with many VBT systems appeals to the intrinsic competitiveness of the majority of athletes, who inherently want to be the fastest and most explosive in their training group.

-Another technique ensuring high-levels of intent, even at submaximal loads, is the use of velocity loss as a method of performance regulation .
-For example, an athlete performs jump squats with an initial velocity of 1.0 m/s and must continue to perform repetitions until the velocity falls below 0.9 m/s (i.e. a 10 % velocity loss).
+Another technique ensuring high levels of intent, even at submaximal loads, is the use of velocity loss as a method of performance regulation .
+For example, an athlete performs jump squats with an initial velocity of 1.0 metres per second (m/s) and must continue to perform repetitions until the velocity falls below 0.9 m/s (i.e. a 10 % velocity loss).
 Modest velocity losses (e.g. 10-15 %) are recommended during ballistic training to ensure that the exercises stress the central nervous system and minimise peripheral fatigue .